-Donations are recognised on a receivable basis where there is certainty of receipt and the amount can be reliably measured.
+Donations are recognised on a receivable basis where receipt is probable and the amount can be reliably measured.

-Other income, including the hire of facilities, is recognised in the year in which it is receivable and to the extent the goods have been provided or on completion of the service.
+Other income, including the hire of facilities, is recognised in the year in which it is receivable and to the extent the Academy has provided the goods or services.